-Our analysis in \S.\ref{subsec:non-interacting} can be straightforwardly extended to higher dimensions.
-There, the $\mathcal{B}$ domain can no longer exist in the leading terms, in the same manner as the classical Ising model requires finite energy to form domains in higher dimensions.
-Consequently, the NFPF becomes proportional to the system size, and the no crossover observed in 1D no longer exists.
+Finally, let us discuss the possibility of straightforwardly extending our analysis in Sec.\ref{subsec:non-interacting} to higher-dimensional systems.
+There, the $\mathcal{B}$ domain can no longer exist in the leading terms in the same manner because the classical Ising model requires finite energy to form domains in higher dimensions.
+Consequently, the NFPF becomes proportional to the system size, and the crossover observed in 1D no longer exists.
 However, it is questionable whether this extension has practical meaning.
-The entanglement in the ground state of higher dimensions is extremely complex compared to that in one dimension, and it remains a topic of ongoing debate, and a similar situation can be expected in thermal states.
-If this is the case, our calculation in \S.\ref{subsec:non-interacting}, which assumes a certain type of cluster property, likely fails.
+The entanglement in the ground state of higher dimensions is extremely complex compared to that in one dimension, and it remains a topic of ongoing debate; a similar situation can be expected in thermal states.
+If this is the case, our calculation in Sec.\ref{subsec:non-interacting}, which assumes a certain type of cluster property, likely fails.
 As the high-dimensional and low-temperature regime is associated with the unsolved quantum PCP conjecture in Fig.~\ref{fig:complexity}(a), it warrants careful discussion.

-In this paper, we have focused on the random sampling methods using classical computers, whilst the conversion of the related classical algorithms to the quantum algorithms is now ongoing \cite{motta2019, sun2021, seki2022, coopmans2023, goto2023, mizukami2023, davoudi2023, joao2023, pedersen2023}.
-Because they are demonstrated virtually on classical computers or on real quantum computers with very small sizes, it is so far difficult to evaluate their effectiveness.
+In this paper, we have focused on the random sampling methods using classical computers, but the conversion of the related classical algorithms to quantum algorithms is now ongoing \cite{motta2019, sun2021, seki2022, coopmans2023, goto2023, mizukami2023, davoudi2023, joao2023, pedersen2023}.
+Because they are demonstrated virtually on classical computers or on real quantum computers with very small sizes, so far it has been difficult to evaluate their effectiveness.
 In reality, in near-term quantum computers, the initial random states are prepared on random circuits of shallow depth, and there, the NFPF or the number of samples is expected to follow the same scaling as our results.

-We finally note that our calculations in \S.\ref{subsec:non-interacting} are similar to those treating the R\'{e}nyi-2 entropy of an evaporating black hole in Ref.~\cite{penington2022}, but the physical implications of these relationships are not yet well understood.
+We finally note that our calculations in Sec.\ref{subsec:non-interacting} are similar to those treating the R\'{e}nyi-2 entropy of an evaporating black hole in Ref.~[\onlinecite{penington2022}], but the physical implications of these relationships are not yet well understood.
 Following the approach in Ref.~\cite{penington2022}, we can compute cumulants of any order for the norm of thermal states in MPS-based random sampling.
 This analysis pertains to a more detailed efficiency of the method.